Unions of 1-factors in $r$-graphs and overfull graphs: Lower bounds for

 \begin{proof} (induction on $k$.)
-Since every $r$-graph has a 1-factor, which covers fraction $\frac{1}{r}$ of the edges, the proof is trivial for $k=1$.
+Since every $r$-graph has a 1-factor, which covers a fraction $\frac{1}{r}$ of the edges, the proof is trivial for $k=1$.
 We proceed to the induction step.
-Let $G$ be an $r$-graph and $E=E(G)$.
+Let $G$ be any $r$-graph and $E=E(G)$.
 By the induction hypothesis, $G$ has $k-1$ many 1-factors $M_1,\ldots,M_{k-1}$ such that